Home

 Academica Press published John Angell Grant’s book entitled Women and Religion in the Modern Drawing Room Plays of T.S.
 Eliot.
 Read more

-Grant’s serialized novel A Deadly Secret tells of homicide and intrigue in present-day Palo Alto.
+John’s serialized novel A Deadly Secret tells of homicide and intrigue in present-day Palo Alto.
 Episodes from the novel were published each day in the Palo Alto Daily Post.
 Read episodes

-Grant’s earlier serialized novel Palo Alto Odyssey, about rapidly changing life in present-day Palo Alto, ran for seventy-two episodes in the Palo Alto Daily Post newspaper in the fall of 2015.
+John’s earlier serialized novel Palo Alto Odyssey, about rapidly changing life in present-day Palo Alto, ran for seventy-two episodes in the Palo Alto Daily Post newspaper in the fall of 2015.
 Read episodes

 Plays